subash68/eth-balance-tracker/README.md

 > Node configurations are maintained in .env file.
 > .env.example file is provided for bringing up this service with ease.

+Room For improvements:

+1. we could have multiple tracker instances to handle multiple configurations with broadcast endpoints.
+2. Configuraitons for multiple endpoints and adding multiple endpoints to deamon.